GabrielBS1R/GabrielBS1R/README.md

 ###

-<p align="left">My name is Dangel Báez, and I'm a web developer from the Dominican Republic.</p>
+<p align="left">My name is Gabriel Báez, and I'm a web developer from the Dominican Republic.</p>

 ###